-Using The Wikimedia Objective Revision Evaluation Service And Move Beyond Just GET With Your API02 Dec 2015
+Using The Wikimedia Objective Revision Evaluation Service And Move Beyond Just GET With Your API

 I stumbled across Objective Revision Evaluation Service (ORES) last night, a web service running in Wikimedia Labs that provides machine learning as a service across Wikimedia Projects, and is designed to help automate vandalism detection and removal for content, being developed as part of the R:Revision scoring as a service project.